moribots/plen_ml_walk/README.md

 * [ADC](https://www.adafruit.com/product/856)
 * [Force Sensing Resistor for Foot Contact](https://www.adafruit.com/product/166)

 For assembly instructions, please follow [this guide](http://plen.jp/playground/wiki/tutorials/index.html) by the PLEN Project Company.
 Feel free to use the `servo_calibration_basic.py` script to help you align the servo horns.
-Note that a software offset of 9 degrees was applied to each servvo motor (see `plen_real.py` in `plen_real`) to zero them properly.
+Note that a software offset of 9 degrees was applied to each servo motor (see `plen_real.py` in `plen_real`) to zero them properly.

 ## Future Work